LucasVanHaaren/pelican-data-files/README.md

 pelican-data-files --fetch <THEME_NAME>
 ```

-This will copy the `data/` folder of the theme, into the `data/` folder of their Pelican project.
+This will copy the `data/` folder of the theme into the `data/` folder of their Pelican project.

 They will only have to modify the files and generate their site.